String right. A Python string contains many characters. Often we want just the last several characters—the ending, rightmost part of the string.

 def right(value, count):

 # To get right part of string, use negative first index in slice.

 source = "soft orange cat"

-No substring method.
-There is no substring() or right() method in Python.
+Summary.
+There is no substring() or right() method in the Python language.
 With slice indexes (some of which can be omitted) we get string parts.